asyncjs/async-website/_posts/2023-02-02-alexa-rescues-inaccessible-sites.md

 In this talk, Alex Nicol speaks about accessibility, web crawling, tech-for-good, Alexa, running Ruby on Lambdas, and working on a side project whilst having a six-month-old baby.

 Alex Nicol is a web developer working at [BridgeU](https://bridge-u.com/) and [Bounce Technologies](https://www.bouncetechnologies.com/).
-He's also founded is [own consultancy company](https://alexnicol.dev), specialised in conversational systems and tech-for-good.
+He's also founded his [own consultancy company](https://alexnicol.dev), specialised in conversational systems and tech-for-good.
 He previously spent six years at EDF Energy as an R&D engineer specialising in automated voice systems and chatbots.

 You will be able to join us in-person at [Spaces](https://www.spacesworks.com/brighton/trafalgar-place/), or online (via Zoom).